-Interest and financing expenses were higher in the year ended September 30, 2012 than the year ended September 30, 2011 as a result of our closing on a four-year senior secured revolving credit facility, issuing \$40.0 million in aggregate principal amount of 7.125% senior notes that mature on March 30, 2019, and entering into a new five-year senior secured term loan credit facility.
+Interest and financing expenses were higher in the year ended September 30, 2013 than the year ended September 30, 2012 as a result of increase in commitment on a four-year senior secured revolving credit facility, issuing \$40.0 million in aggregate principal amount of 7.125% unsecured notes that mature on March 30, 2019 (the "2019 Notes"), entering into a new five-year senior secured term loan credit facility, issuing \$63.5 million in aggregate principal amount of 6.125% unsecured notes that mature on March 30, 2023 (the "2023 Notes") and issuing SBA-guaranteed debentures.

-Excluding interest and financing expenses, expenses increased for the year ended September 30, 2012 due to an increase in professional fees, base management fees, incentive fees, administrative service fees and general administrative expenses.
+Excluding interest and financing expenses, expenses increased for the year ended September 30, 2013 compared to the year ended September 30, 2012 due to an increase in professional fees, base management fees, incentive fees, administrative service fees, general administrative expenses and organizational expenses.
 Professional fees and administrative service fees have increased due to higher legal, audit, valuation services and administrator expenses.
 Base management fees, which are calculated based on average gross assets, increased due to the growth in the portfolio throughout the period.
 The incentive fee increased as a result of the increase in pre-incentive fee net investment income.